+Having things to look forward to can have a big impact on the well-being of individuals that are receiving care.
 By taking the time to understand what is important to an individual including their likes and dislikes, you will be in the best position to provide care that has a positive impact on their wellbeing, now and in the future.

 Individuals should also be supported and feel comfortable to change their minds if they feel something isn’t working as they expected.

 Where individuals are unable to make decisions for themselves, they can be represented by others, such as a family member or an independent advocate.